Amanda Frisbie: FC Kansas City

 Frisbie was traded to FC Kansas City in November 2015, was waived in July of the next year and immediately signed with Iceland's Stjarnan Women.

 Stjarnan, 2016

 Frisbie was signed to Stjarnan Women in July 2016 and helped lead the club back to a league championship in September.

 Boston Breakers, 2017

-It was announced on January 10, 2017 that Amanda Frisbie was signed as a discovery player by the Boston Breakers for the 2017 season.
+The Boston Breakers announced on January 10, 2017, that the club had signed Frisbie as a discovery player for the 2017 season.
 The team folded before the 2018 season.

 Perth Glory, 2017–18

 Frisbie was signed by Perth Glory for the 2017–18 W-League season, on loan from the Boston Breakers.

 Sky Blue FC, 2018

-Frisbie was the number nineteen draft pick by Sky Blue FC in the Breakers Dispersal Draft on January 30, 2018.
+Frisbie was selected 19th overall by Sky Blue FC in the 2018 NWSL Dispersal Draft on January 30, 2018.
+The club and Frisbie mutually terminated her employment on January 24, 2019.

+Klepp, 2018–2019

+On November 14, 2018, Frisbie signed with Norwegian Toppserien club Klepp IL.

+Madrid CFF, 2019–2021

+Frisbie played with Spanish Liga Iberdrola club Madrid CFF from 2019 to 2021.
+On April 3, 2021, she scored a long-range goal in the 73rd minute of a 2–4 loss to UDG Tenerife.

+Atlético Madrid, 2021–2022

+On July 8, 2021, Liga Iberdrola club Atlético Madrid announced that it had acquired Frisbie by transfer and signed her to a two-year contract.
+She suffered a knee injury and returned on May 7, 2022.

+S.F.
+Damaiense, 2022–2023

+Frisbie played for Portuguese Liga BPI club Damaiense in 2022.

+SK Brann, 2023–2024

+In January 2023, Frisbie signed a contract with Norwegian Toppserien club SK Brann through the end of the year, as reinforcement after an Achilles tendon injury to Natasha Anasi.
+The move reunited her with her former manager at Klepp IL, Olli Harder.

+DC Power FC, 2024–

+On September 4, 2024, Frisbie returned to the United States, signing a contract with DC Power FC ahead of the inaugural USL Super League season.